dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 - Flask app (set up with wsgi and Apache; and running).

-To verify that all works, minimal ***example Flask app*** (named BasicFlaskApp here) is used.
-As it does not have much content it could be easily replaced with some other Flask app.
+To verify that all works, minimal ***example Flask app*** - named BasicFlaskApp here - is used.
+As ***example Flask app*** does not have much content it could be easily replaced with some other Flask app.

 This project could be used, for example: